Everest Base Camp Trek 14 Days

 Namche Bazaar 3,440 m – 06 hrs.

-Starting with gradual walk in the morning from Phakdingma, follow the river upstream past several Sherpa villages with short ups and down.
-And then cross a long suspension bridge to Monjo village, where Sagarmatha National Park starts entering into park areas past Jorsalle the last village before Namche Bazaar.
+Starting with a gradual walk in the morning from Phakdingma, follow the river upstream past several Sherpa villages with short ups and downs.
+And then cross a long suspension bridge to Monjo village, where Sagarmatha National Park starts entering into park areas past Jorsalle, the last village before Namche Bazaar.

-From Jorsalle, cross bridge and move into serene woodland of tall pines and rhododendron trees.
-Then, climb on winding trail facing views of Kongde, Kusum Khanguru and Thamaserku peaks.
-Which brings you into famous Namche Bazaar.
-This is more of a town rather than village with many good restaurants, hotels, lodge having number of shops and stores.
-Namche also includes Bank and Post-Office in the way to EBC Trek.
+From Jorsalle, cross the bridge and move into the serene woodland of tall pines and rhododendron trees.
+Then, climb on the winding trail facing views of the Kongde, Kusum Khanguru, and Thamaserku peaks.
+Which brings you into the famous Namche Bazaar.
+This is more of a town rather than a village, with many good restaurants, hotels, and lodges, having a number of shops and stores.
+Namche also includes a bank and post office on the way to the EBC Trek.

-Enjoy in the comfort of nice cozy lodge at Namche, with time to marvel the views of snow capped peaks.
+Enjoy the comfort of anice cozy lodge at Namche, with time to marvel at the views of snow-capped peaks.

 • Day05